-COUNCE DESCRIPTIONS (FIN)

-FIN 201.
-CONSUMER FINANCE4

-This practical course is open to all students and is designed to help students arrange their personal financial affairs.
+473. SENIOR SEMINAR IN POLICY AND STRATEGY4 Prerequisites: Senior standing, BUSN 223, BUSN 321W, BUSN 346, and FIN 325.
+A study of the theory and practice of strategic management, this capstone course integrates the student's previous study in business, economics, accounting, and finance.
+Spring.
+491-496.
+INDEPENDENT STUDY A reading and research course open to seniors by invitation.
+COURSE DESCRIPTIONS (FIN) 201.
+PERSONAL FINANCE4 This practical course is open to all students and is designed to help students arrange their personal financial affairs.
 The major topics include Financial Planning, Managing Your Money, Insurance Protection, Managing Investments, and Life Cycle Issues.
 Students will learn to budget disposable income in order to purchase autos, buy a home, construct a portfolio with a broker, select insurance, and plan for retirement.

-FIN 325.
-CORPORATE FINANCE4

-Prerequisite: ACCT 203.
+325. CORPORATE FINANCE4 Prerequisite: ACCT 203.
 An introduction to the theory and practice of managing organizational resources.
 Emphasis is placed on making and evaluating financial and investment decisions.
 Topics covered include: time value of money, risk and return relationships, capital budgeting, capital structure, financial statement analysis, and security valuation.
 Fall.

-FIN 355.
-PRINCIPLES OF REAL ESTATE4

-Real Estate studied from a value perspective.
+355. PRINCIPLES OF REAL ESTATE4 Real Estate studied from a value perspective.
 Presents important investment, financing, and tax concepts for property owners and investors.
 Tax planning for real estate ownership, closing costs, and alternative financing are introduced.
 The study of mortgage financing, including sources of financing, mortgage instruments, the secondary mortgage market, and mortgage calculations is surveyed for personal and commercial property ownership.
-Even years.

-FIN 426.
-INVESTMENTS4

-Prerequisite: ACCT 204, ECON 204, and FIN 325.
+426. INVESTMENTS4 Prerequisite: ACCT 204-203, ECON 204, and FIN 325.
 A study of the principles and problems determining sound investment policy.
 Topics include the capital asset pricing model, arbitrage pricing theory, efficient market hypothesis, and the option pricing model.
 A major component of the course involves analysis of the risk-return trade-off necessary to pursue efficient diversification of a portfolio using asset allocation.
 Fall.

-FIN 460.
-ADVANCED INVESTMENT THEORY AND ANALYSIS4

-Prerequisites: FIN 325, FIN 426.
+460. ADVANCED INVESTMENT THEORY AND ANALYSIS4 Prerequisites: FIN 325, FIN 426.
 An advanced course examining investment theory and management.
 Emphasis is placed on the practical application of recent academic research to the dynamic global investment environment.
 The course requires the students to work as a team to manage the Frost School of Business Student Managed Investment Fund and present the results of investment analysis to the SMIF Advisory Board.
 Spring.

-FIN 491-496.
-INDEPENDENT STUDY

-FIN 491-496.
-INDEPENDENT STUDY1-8

-Prerequisites: Junior standing and consent of the instructor based on adequate preparation in finance, business, economics, and accounting.
+491-496.
+INDEPENDENT STUDY Prerequisites: Junior standing and consent of the instructor based on adequate preparation in finance, business, economics, and accounting.
 Research topics are jointly selected by the instructor and the student.
 A written research report and an oral presentation at the Centenary College Student Research Forum are required.